 The quality of your direct mail will be in direct proportion to how distinctive it is.

 Postcards, for example, need to look and feel luxurious.
 Professional printers can provide a range of choices including heavy stock, gloss finishes, liquid lamination, and even give your cards a velvety touch.
 Don’t order cards without first holding one in your hands.

 Think about including a QR code on your postcards.
 You might link the code to your website, to an exclusive invitation, to a download of your business card . . . be tastefully creative and ensure that whatever you load renders well on a mobile device and delivers value.

 A distinctive direct mail piece that exudes quality is a personally branded magazine.
 At ReminderMedia, we produce high-quality professional publications.
 We personally brand each bimonthly issue with your photo, business, and contact information, ensuring it looks like it came directly from your desk.

-You can choose from three thematic styles and switch among styles as often as you wish.
-We have a lifestyle magazine, a health and wellness magazine, and a home and garden magazine.
+You can choose from four thematic styles and switch among styles as often as you wish.
+We have a lifestyle magazine, a health and wellness magazine, a home and garden magazine, and a business magazine.
 Many clients customize the back cover with an exclusive home listing or other promotion.
 When clients see their home on the back of your magazine, you can be sure they’ll be showing it to their friends.

 Page after page, you’ll find gorgeous photos and engaging articles, and we mail them to your exclusive list of addresses.
 Recipients view these magazines as gifts, keep them for weeks, and share them with family and friends.
-You can download a free PDF sample of American Lifestyle, Start Healthy, or Good to Be Home, or Business in Action magazines here.
+You can download a FREE sample of American Lifestyle, Start Healthy, Good to Be Home, or Business in Action magazines here.
 (There’s no obligation.)

 4. Hire a professional copywriter